WeblateOrg/weblate/docs/contributing/debugging.rst

 for instructions on how to invoke it in different environments) or using :ref:`management-interface` under the :guilabel:`Tools` tab.

-These send e-mail directly, so this verifies that your SMTP configration is correct (see :ref:`out-mail`).
+These send e-mail directly, so this verifies that your SMTP configuration is correct (see :ref:`out-mail`).
 Most of the e-mails from Weblate are however sent in the background and there might be some issues with Celery involved as well, please see :ref:`debug-tasks` for debugging that.